Jacob Cats: Poetry

 Cats retired to the seclusion of his palatial villa "Sorghvliet" ("Fly From Worry"), which was surrounded by a vast and sumptuous formal garden; the garden (now a park) became internationally famous and featured in 17th-century collections of engravings of famous European gardens.
 (Located near the Hague, and now known as "Catshuis", the house has survived and is now the official residence of the Dutch Prime Minister).
-Here he lived from this time till his death, occupied in the composition of his autobiography (Eighty-two Years of My Life, first printed at Leiden in 1734) and of his poems.
+Here he lived from this time until his death, occupied in the composition of his autobiography (Eighty-two Years of My Life, first printed at Leiden in 1734) and of his poems.
 He became famous in his own lifetime from his moralistic Emblem books, most notably Sinne en Minnebeelden, for which Adrian van der Venne cut the plates.
 He died on 12 September 1660, and was buried by torchlight, and with great ceremony, in the Kloosterkerk at the Hague.
 He is still spoken of as "Father Cats" by his countrymen.

 Cats was contemporary with Hooft and Vondel and other distinguished Dutch writers in the golden age of Dutch literature, but his Orangist and Calvinistic opinions separated him from the liberal school of Amsterdam poets.
 He was, however, intimate with Constantijn Huygens, whose political opinions were more nearly in agreement with his own.
 Although hardly known outside of Holland, among his own people for nearly two centuries he enjoyed an enormous popularity – the complete collection of his poems is said to have sold around 50,000 copies, and was reputedly the only book, other than the Bible, to be found in many Dutch homes.
 His diffuseness and the antiquated character of his matter and diction, have, however, come to be regarded as difficulties in the way of study, and he is more renowned than read.
 A statue to him was erected at Brouwershaven in 1829.